-I just returned home from a short road trip to Durango, CO.
+I just returned home from a short road trip to Durango, Colorado (from Albuquerque, New Mexico).
 The brisk fall weather and scenery were wonderfully refreshing.
 And it was good to be out of my routine for a couple of days.
 Then, as usual, I was just as glad to return home as I was to leave it in the first place.
-There’s a reason we have these sayings:
+There’s a reason why we have these sayings:

 Aren’t we all more comfortable at home?
 And if you aren’t, what needs to change so that you are…?